wptinysolution/media-library-tools/README.txt

 == Description ==

-Media Library Tools is a lightweight WordPress plugin that does not affect your website's speed and simplifies image metadata editing.
+Media Library Tools simplifies image metadata editing.
 It allows users to quickly update image titles, ALT text, captions, descriptions, and categories for individual or bulk images in the media library.

 Properly naming media files and optimizing their metadata can improve website organization, user experience, accessibility, and search engine optimization (SEO).